Why Are Victorian Houses Associated with Haunted Houses?

 Victorian Houses in Popular Culture

 Why are they all Victorians?
-It’s unclear when the first “haunted” Victorian house made its way into popular culture.
+It's unclear when the first "haunted" Victorian house made its way into popular culture.
 Someone decided that this style of house seemed creepy, others saw the success of this idea, and then it took off.
-Haunted Victorian houses have become a cliche in books, movies, and other media sources.
+Haunted Victorian houses have become a cliche in books, movies, and other media -- and each new depiction reinforces the next.

 The Carbon Monoxide Connection